mbierman/firewalla-tailscale-docker/README.md

 4.  **IPv6 Forwarding:** Choose `y` if you want to enable IPv6 forwarding for your Tailscale node.
 (Default: `n`)
 5.  **Advertise Subnets:** The script will detect your local networks.
 Choose `y` for any LANs or VLANs you want to access from your other Tailscale devices.

-The script will then create the necessary files, pull the Docker container, and start Tailscale.
+The install script will then create the necessary files, pull the Docker container, and start Tailscale.
 There is also a start script that will run if your firewalla reboots.

 ### Step 3: Configure in Tailscale Admin Console